 At times, every Canadian needed help to cover monthly expenses even when they budgeted in advance.

-iCASH offers short term loans with no minimum credit score requirements.
+iCASH offers loans with no minimum credit score requirements.
 This can help you manage cash flow and otherwise make ends meet when you have unexpected expenses or sub-optimal income.

 The entire lending process takes less than an hour from the start of the application to getting your funds.
 There are no document requirements, no office visits and the services are available online any day of the year 24 / 7 because we never close.